-Everyone feels sad sometimes–maybe even for no apparent reason.
-But, if you are feeling sadder than usual, or if it seems like you just can’t shake this mood, you might be wondering if you are depressed.
+Everyone feels sad sometimes – maybe even for no apparent reason.
+But, if you are feeling sadder than usual, or if it seems like you just can’t shake the mood, you might be wondering if you are depressed.

-But, you’re not alone.
-Depression is one of the most common mental health conditions, with more than 17 million Americans experiencing an episode of major depression in a given year.
+If you’re feeling this way, you’re not alone.
+Depression is one of the most common mental health conditions, with more than 17 million U.S. adults experiencing an episode of major depression in a given year.
 And there’s treatment to help you feel better.

 So, how do you know if you’re depressed?

 First, let’s talk about the way you feel when you’re depressed.
 You’re not just low or blue.
 It may seem like you could never possibly feel different from the way you do right now.
 You might think that there’s no way out.
 Maybe you keep dwelling on mistakes you think you’ve made or regrets from the past.
 You could find yourself getting angry or frustrated at things that don’t seem to warrant that kind of reaction.
 Or, maybe you just cry a lot, and for no apparent reason.
 For some people, these emotions can become so intense that they find themselves thinking about death or suicide.

 A depressed mood can spill over into everything.
 It could rob you of any interest in the stuff that you usually enjoy.
 It affects your sleep and energy levels, too.
 Some people get a lot less sleep because of depression.
 You might have a hard time falling asleep.
 Or, maybe you fall asleep all right, but you always wake up in the middle of the night and then can’t get back to sleep.
 Or, it could be that you just want to sleep all the time.
 Getting out of bed may even feel like a chore.